 Opor Ayam originates from the central to Eastern regions of Java islands in Indonesia.
 It is commonly served with packed rice cakes in a diamond shape (ketupat) or tube shape (lontong) and chile-fried potato (sambal goreng kentang) during Ramadan.

 If this is the first time you’ve come to this Southeast Asian country, I bet that you will be absolutely amazed by how the foods from street vendors in Indonesia taste!
 Believe me or not, let’s come through this yummy section with the most popular Indonesian street delights.

 17. Satay (Skewered Meat)

-Do you know that satay is also one of the Indonesian cuisine’s most popular traditional foods?
+Do you know that Satay is also one of Indonesian cuisine’s most popular traditional foods?
 Aside from being a famous Indonesian treat, this dish can be found in Malaysia and Singapore as well.
-Like soto, satay also consists of many different versions.
+Like soto, Satay also consists of many different versions.

-Satay, or sate, includes grilled or skewered meat dipping in peanut sauce.
+Satay, or sate, includes grilled or skewered meat dipped in peanut sauce.
 Satay ayam from chicken is the most common variation in Indonesia.
-Satay daging from beef and stay kambing from lamb are also mouth-watering satay types.
+Satay daging from beef and stay kambing from lamb are also mouth-watering Satay types.

 18. Siomay (Steamed Fish Dumplings)

 Siomay, also called Somai, is Indonesian dumplings including steamed fish and vegetables.
 It is inspired by a Chinese dim sum dish called shumai.
 Indonesians usually use mackerel, prawns, and tuna for cooking Siomay.
 Other ingredients may be potatoes, cabbage, tofu, and boiled eggs.

 Siomay is often sliced into small pieces and served with a combination of kecap (sweet soy sauce), peanut sauce, chili paste, and some lime juice for a complete dish.